The Ural Motorcycle

 It makes a bit more sense having your first crash and break-down when there's someone there to help you.
 The first three days of the run will be fully supported under the watchful eye of our ground crew.
 The training will cover bike maintenance, ice-driving, navigation and ice survival.
 After the two days of training you're released into the wild.

-We think the best preparation for the Ice Run is the Ice Run, so instead of having the training in a classroom and carpark, we head out to the lake, that way you pick it up as you go along and can begin the adventure from day 1.
+We think the best preparation for the Ice Run is to do the Ice Run, so instead of having the training in a classroom and carpark, we head out to the lake together, that way you pick it up as you go along.